rmaicle/rmaicle.github.io/_posts/c++/2015-12-12-An IF Function.md

 ## Afterthoughts

 * Someone might misinterpret the `return` statement inside the IFF macro which returns only from the enclosing block.
+* Yes, the `END_IFF` is noise and would most probably at times be left out possibly because, intuitively, the closing curly bracket marks the end of the block.
 * If the lambda is not optimized then performance will suffer specially if it appears in performance critical sections.